Rolling hills, the drama of Cheddar gorge, and a relaxing weekend in cider country

 Once we’re all back at the hostel on Saturday, you’ll have plenty of time to freshen up, have a drink or two and relive the best stories from the day.
 Then perhaps it’s time for a local cider to truly get into the weekend feeling!
-We will head to a local pub for dinner and please note this is not included.
+The evening meal will be served at around 7.30pm.

 After breakfast it’s time to pack up and leave the hostel.
 We’ll be heading out for a gentle Sunday walk during the morning, which we aim to last around 3 hours before taking you somewhere you can get some lunch before the weekend comes to an end.
 You’ll be heading home with a new appreciation for the fantastic walking that can be had in this corner of the country!